HERV-E TCR Transduced CD8+ / CD34+ T-cells in Treating Patients with Metastatic Clear Cell Renal Cell Cancer

 - Active uncontrolled systemic infections (defined as infections causing fevers and/or infections requiring intravenous antibiotics when intravenous antibiotics have been administered for less than 72 hours)

-- Active coagulation disorders or other major uncontrolled medical illnesses of the respiratory, endocrine, renal, gastrointestinal, genitourinary or immune system, active obstructive or restrictive pulmonary disease, active autoimmune diseases such as rheumatoid arthritis
+- Active coagulation disorders or other major uncontrolled medical illnesses of the respiratory, endocrine, renal, gastrointestinal, genitourinary or immune system, active obstructive or restrictive pulmonary disease

 - Patients who have recent history of cerebrovascular accident, transient ischemic attack should be cleared by the neurology consult service before enrolling this study.